 Leg Extension Machine

 In the "Encyclopedia of Bodybuilding," Robert Kennedy explains that many pros begin their leg workout with leg extensions, including eight-time Mr. Olympia Ronnie Coleman, current Mr. Olympia Jay Cutler, and Lee Priest, the 5-foot 4-inch giant-killer.
-This is because the leg extension machine allows you to do something that no exercise in real life can: completely isolate the quadriceps muscles.
+This is because the leg extension machine allows you to do something that no exercise in real life can -- completely isolate the quadriceps muscles.
 To perform a leg extension, sit at the leg extension machine.
 Place your shins behind the pads.
 Straighten your legs against the resistance.
-Perform this exercise in sets of 10 to 20.
+Perform this exercise in sets of eight to 12.